-Is Prime Rib for two possible?
+Is Prime Rib Roast for two people possible?

 For Easter I announced I was going to attempt my first.
 I was a little nervous because it costs a darn fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’d ever have in my kitchen.